 William J. Heron Speculative Fiction Collection

-Between 1989 and 1994, Special Collections acquired a significant collection of science fiction materials from William J. Heron, a private collector from North Carolina.
+Between 1989 and 1994, Special Collections and University Archives acquired a significant collection of science fiction materials from William J. Heron, a private collector from North Carolina.
 There are more than 150 science fiction reference works, 11,000 paperback novels, and 4,500 issues from over 200 titles of British, Australian, and primarily American pulp magazines, dating from the 1910s through 1980s.
 These include the first published works of well-known science fiction and fantasy authors.

 Bailey-Law Ornithology Collection